Eyes Wide Shut: Stanley Kubrick’s Final Masterpiece

 Kubrick’s brother-in-law, Jan Harlan posits that Stanley Kubrick was undoubtedly happy with the film and even considered it his greatest contribution to cinema.
 Even though one of Kubrick’s actors in ‘Full Metal Jacket,’ R. Lee Ermey disputed the claim by saying that Kubrick called him two weeks before his death to express his despondency about the movie claiming that critics would ‘have him for lunch.’

 The movie, just as its producer was very controversial from the very beginning.
-Firstly, the Warner Bros, citing contractual obligations to deliver an R rating, had to digitally alter the orgy scene for the American release blocking out graphic sexual activity by including some figures to obscure the view.
-This on set direction was done to avoid the dreaded “adults only rating” of NC-17 which would have led to its limited distribution.
+Firstly, the Warner Bros, citing contractual obligations to deliver an R rating, had to digitally alter the orgy scene for the American release-blocking out the graphic sexual activity by including some figures to obscure the view.
+This onset direction was done to avoid the dreaded “adults only rating” of NC-17 which would have led to its limited distribution.

 This alteration did not go down well with analysts and critics who thought that Stanley Kubrick would never have shied away from ratings for his movies as long as they passed his intended messages.